 - On 1 May 2014 (May Day), dozens of protestors were injured when they defied a ban on protests in Istanbul’s Taksim Square.

 - On 12 March 2014, during protests across Turkey one person died in Istanbul, a police officer died in Tunceli and a bystander was injured in Mersin.

-- Protests from late May to July 2013 throughout Turkey, starting in Istanbul’s Gezi Park/Taksim Square, resulted in several deaths and dozens of serious injuries.
+- Protests throughout Turkey in mid-2013, starting in Istanbul’s Gezi Park/Taksim Square, resulted in several deaths and dozens of serious injuries.

 Police have regularly used tear gas, water cannons and plastic bullets to disperse gathered crowds.
 The effects of tear gas may be felt in surrounding areas.
 Australians should avoid all protests and demonstrations throughout Turkey as they may become violent.

 Past protests in Istanbul have centred around Taksim Square and Istiklal Street (including streets surrounding Istikal as far as the Galata Tower and down to Kameralti Street, Karakoy) and in Besiktas and in the Kizilay and Tunali areas of Ankara.
 Protests may also occur in other districts of Istanbul as well as Ankara and other cities (including but not limited to Adana, Antalya, Hatay and Izmir).
 These protests may also form at short notice and quickly intensify throughout the evening.

 Violence has occurred regularly during May Day rallies on 1 May in Istanbul's Taksim Square.
 The Persian New Year (20-21 March), celebrated by Turkey's Kurdish communities as "Nevruz", has also been accompanied by unrest.